sljur/Super_Scouts/project_documentation/deliverable_1_inception.md

 - For mainstreaming information, being able to connect to other social media used for Alumni connections would be useful

 <br>**Is Super Scouts! a Must/Nice/Don't Care:**<br>
-- The organization would consider this a "Don't Care", unless it could condense and mainstream multiple aspects: multiple forms of communication, document storage, easily accessible information to display on chapter's website (besides it being dedicated to Scouting).
+- The organization would consider this a "Don't Care", unless it could condense and mainstream multiple aspects: multiple forms of communication, document storage, easily accessible information to display on the chapter's website (besides it being dedicated to Scouting).
-- Amber believed the following propsed features could benefit them: person in charge signing off items, ability to add/remove events, and uploading of documents.
+- Amber believed the following proposed features could benefit them: person in charge of signing off items, ability to add/remove events, and uploading of documents.

 ## Interview: 7<br>
 **Summary:** We discussed Calista's history in scouting and what were the largest issues in her experience with the organization.
 By far event planning was the largest issue in terms of both communication and transportation.
 While she did spend several years in scouting, much of Calista's experience is from her childhood so I began to ask about her experience in management and if there were any similar issues to those from her scouting experience.
 Communication again was the largest issue she could think of, remarking how in both email and texts were largely the only tools for communication in both settings.<br>